sireeshch81/Askdata/project-plan/guidelines.md

 * The MySQL database will be initialized with a schema defined in `dw-schema.sql`, which will include tables for customers, credit ratings, risk scores, and other related data.
 * It will run migrations and load data using Alembic, with migration scripts stored in the `migrations/` directory.
 * It will have an endpoint to run migrations, and another endpoint to load data.
-* Upon container start, the backend services will first run migrations and then check if the database is initialized with data.
-If not, it will load initial data.
+* Upon container start, the backend services will first run migrations.

 #### ETL Services